JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT 3: MERN STACK IMPLEMENTATION/Project-3.md

 For this I will make use of mLab. mLab provides MongoDB database as a service solution (DBaaS).*

 ### The creation steps of the MongoDB are as follows. <br/>
-* Create a MongoDB Cluster
+* Create a MongoDB cluster
 *In the context of MongoDB, “cluster” is the word usually used for either a replica set or a sharded cluster. <br/>
-*A MongoDB Atlas Cluster is a NoSQL Database-as-a-Service offering in the public cloud.
+*A MongoDB Atlas Cluster is a NoSQL Database-as-a-Service offering in the public cloud.*
 ![MongoDB clusterI](./images/mlab-cluster.PNG)

 * Create a MongoDB database and collection